My Vision for Prosper

-It's about potholes, parks, and planning.
+It's about potholes, roadways, parks, fiscal policies, and public safety.
 It's about whether the roads work, growth happens thoughtfully, and Prosper keeps its character.

 What I'll Do Differently